souphieeh/exam-webserver/README.md

 **No direct communication with other persons!!!**

-Work wich commits.
-At the latest after every exercise you should commit with the text *Exercise x finished*.
+Work with commits.
+At the latest, after every exercise you should commit with the text *Exercise x finished*.

 ## Exercise 1 (Fork repository - 1 P.)